aces/EEG2BIDS/README.md

 # pyCat - iEEG to BIDS format Wizard

-pyCat is a GUI interface for iEEG to BIDS fotmat used with LORIS (Longitudinal Online Research and Imaging System).
+pyCat is a GUI interface for iEEG to BIDS format used with LORIS (Longitudinal Online Research and Imaging System).

 ## Installation